FAQs

 Onion FAQs

-- Cut the onion in half through the stem and root, remove the outer layer of onion skin, and place the onion cut side down.
+- Cut the onion in half through the stem and root.
+Remove the outer layer of onion skin and place the onion cut side down.

 - Turn the onion and cut slices perpendicular to the other slices to produce diced onion.
 Make the thickness of these slices similar to the thickness of the vertical slices.

-- Cut the onion in half through the stem and root, remove the outer layer of onion skin, and place the onion cut side down.
+- Cut the onion in half through the stem and root.
+Remove the outer layer of onion skin and place the onion cut side down.

 - Continue cutting in a radial manner, gradually changing the angle of the knife with each cut.

 - Stop when you reach the root end and discard it.
-You can now separate the onion slices into rings
+You can now separate the onion slices into rings.

-Whole Onions (uncut & unpeeled)
+Whole onions (uncut and unpeeled)

 Peeled onions